Squamscott River

-The Squamscott River is a 6 mi tidal river in Rockingham County, southeastern New Hampshire, in the United States.
-It rises at Exeter, fed by the Exeter River.
-The Squamscott runs north between Newfields and Stratham to Great Bay, a tidal estuary, which is connected to the Piscataqua River, itself an estuary of the Atlantic Ocean.
+The Squamscott River is a 6 mi tidal river in southeastern New Hampshire, in the United States, fed by the Exeter River.
+The first 33 mi of freshwater river from Chester to downtown Exeter is known as the Exeter River, and the subsequent 9 mi of saltwater from downtown Exeter to the Great Bay tidal estuary is known as the Squamscott River.